Moving to Malaysia: A Guide for Expats to Live Here

 Every year, the company that employs you will provide the EA form that contains the details of your salary, tax and other deductions.
 Keep this document safely; you will need it to file your income tax.

-We file our income tax annually by the end of April, but because of the recent pandemic, the deadline has been extended to June this year.
+We file our income tax annually by the end of April.

 One can get help filing their income tax by going to the nearest tax office.
 However, I find it extremely convenient just to do it online.
 Employees who do not have any business income only need to fill up the BE form to file their taxes.